la2050/archive/_projects/2016/3-d-space-teaches-3-d-image-creation-from-analog-photography-to-digital-virtual-reality.md

   the growing numbers of LA residents who will pursue careers in the numerous fields that are rapidly implementing 3-D imagery, including entertainment, medicine, design, and education.
-project_image_2: 4065764555741-team91.jpg
-empty_column_1: ''
 organization_name: '3-D SPACE, The Center For Stereoscopic Photography, Art, Cinema, and Education'
 organization_website: 3-DSPACE.org
-organization_name_2: '3-D SPACE, The Center For Stereoscopic Photography, Art, Cinema, and Education'
-organization_activity: >-
-  3-D SPACE is an LA based arts and education nonprofit  dedicated to both the preservation of the history of stereoscopic imaging, and the advancement of current and future 3-D arts and sciences.
-ein: '472247578'

 ---